taw00/manuscript-css/examples/lovecraft.at-the-mountains-of-madness.manuscript.md

 <!--
-Example: long-form narrative.
-In this example we are not using the HTML and CSS for story parts, only chapters, each with a single scene.
+A real story of some length.

+This example:
+- long-form narrative.
+- no parts.
+Just chapters and scenes.
+But actuality ...
+- only one scene per chapter, which is rather common.

 The narrative for our example: HP Lovecraft's classic, _At the Mountains of Madness_.
-This text was adapted a transcriptin found on the fansite hplovecraft.com.
+This text was adapted a transcription found on the fansite hplovecraft.com.
 It can be found here: https://www.hplovecraft.com/writings/texts/fiction/mm.aspx